TheNinth7/evcc-garmin/README.md

 **Folder breakdown:**

 - `/resources`: Shared across all devices
-- `/resources-[devicename]`: Specific to individual devices
+- `/resources-drawables/[devicename]`: Drawables specific to individual devices.
+However, if multiple devices share the same font sizes, they can also share drawables.
+In such cases, only one folder is created for the shared drawables, typically named after one of the devices.
+The other devices then reference this folder in [`monkey.jungle`](#root-folder-).
+Similarly, in [`generate.json`](#to-generate-the-device-specific-icons), there will be a single entry for the shared drawable set, using the `devices` property to list all applicable devices.
-- `/resources-round-[resolution]`: Shared among devices with identical screen dimensions
+- `/resources-drawables/[devicename]`: Properties specific to individual devices.
+Optional and currently only used for a few devices.
-- `/settings-site1`: Settings for devices supporting one site
+- `/resources-settings/site1`: Settings for devices supporting one site
-- `/settings-site5`: Settings for devices supporting up to five sites
+- `/resources-settings/site5`: Settings for devices supporting up to five sites

 **Further reading:**